-The feedback cycle is controlled by the agent database, which also keeps track of multiple plans generated by each agent, allowing agents to reuse those plans at will.
 The repetition of the iteration cycle coupled with the agent database enables the agents to learn how to improve their plans over many iterations.
-This circle continues until the system has reached a relaxed state.
-At this point, there is no quantitative measure of when the system is "relaxed"; we just allow the cycle to continue until the outcome seems stable.
+As the number of plans that one agent may have is limited by memory constraints, the plan with the worst performance is deleted when a new plan is added to a person which already has the maximum number of plans permitted.
+The iteration cycle continues until the system has reached a relaxed state.
+At this point, there is no quantitative measure of when the system is "relaxed"; we just allow the cycle to continue until the outcome is stable.